-Test 1: The evaluator configured the TOE for a 2 failed authentication attempt limit and 5-minute lockout duration.
-The evaluator then attempted to connect to a session and verified after 2 failures the session was locked.
-After waiting the 5-minute lockout period the evaluator was able to reconnect.
-This test was repeated with the 5 failed authentication attempt limit.
+Test 1: The evaluator configured the TOE for a 3 failed authentication attempt and 5 minute lockout duration.
+The evaluator then attempted to connect to a session and verified after 3 failures the session was locked.
+After waiting the 5 minute lockout period the evaluator was able to reconnect.
+This was repeated with a 5 failed authentication attempts and 7 minute lockout duration with the same results.

 Test 2: This was performed as part of test 1, where the evaluator waited until just before the configured timeout setting and attempted a login with valid credentials, and confirmed that this attempt was unsuccessful.
 The evaluator then waited until just after the configured time period and attempted a login with valid credentials and confirmed that the attempt was successful.
+This test was completed for both the 5 minute time out and the 7 minute time out.
+Additionally the evaluator preformed testing that confirmed that the vendor's guidance allows a second administrative account to successfully unlock a different, locked admin account.

-2.3.2 Password Management - per TD0792 (NDcPP22e:FIA\PMG\EXT.1)
+2.3.3 Password Management (NDcPP22e:FIA\PMG\EXT.1)

-2.3.2.1 NDcPP22E:FIA\PMG\EXT.1.1
+2.3.3.1 NDcPP22e:FIA\PMG\EXT.1.1

-Component TSS Assurance Activities: The evaluator shall check that the TSS lists the supported special character(s) for the composition of administrator passwords.
+Component TSS Assurance Activities: The evaluator shall examine the TSS to determine that it contains the lists of the supported special character(s) and minimum and maximum number of characters supported for administrator passwords.